lunarsceals/UGAHacksX/README.md

 ## Problems Encountered and Solutions
 1. **Sending Data:**
-   - **Problem:** Initial difficulty sending data/ utilzing methods from the backend to the frontend/backend to the frontend.
+   - **Problem:** Initial difficulty sending data/ utilizing methods from the backend to the frontend/backend to the frontend.
    - **Solution:** The team used a file to save data and format it as a JSON for frontend to read.

 2. **Creating JSON Objects:**